bahaozcan/dsa210-football-manager-analysis/README.md

 Result: Rejected H0 (p = 0.007, Correlation = +0.20).

 Analysis: The data reveals a statistically significant positive link between a player's trophies and their managerial success.
-This suggests that "winning" is a important skill; players exposed to championship environments internalize the standards required to replicate that success in the sideline.
+This suggests that "winning" is a important skill; players exposed to championship environments internalize the standards required to replicate that success on the sideline.

 # Hypothesis 2: Players who won trophies will continue to win trophies as managers.

-Null Hypothesis: There is no correlation between number of thropies won as player and as manager.
+Null Hypothesis: There is no correlation between number of tropies won as player and as manager.

 Result: Rejected H0 (p < 0.01, Strong Positive Correlation).